Moving Your Player Around

 Get your player objects moving around and synchronized!

 Now that your player object is properly spawned and prepared, it's time to get it moving.
-In this section, we'll implement a simple client-authoritative movement script and utilize FishNet's component to effortlessly synchronize that movement across all connected devices.
+In this section, we'll implement a simple client-authoritative movement script and utilize FishNet's NetworkTransform component to effortlessly synchronize that movement across all connected devices.

 For many games, particularly those with real-time player input, client-authoritative movement is the most straightforward approach.
 This means the client directly controls its own player object and then informs the server (and other clients) about its position and rotation.